-Providers must possess a current, valid HCBS providers' license to provide adult day care (ADHC) services and enroll as a Medicaid waiver provider.
+Providers must possess a current, valid Home and Community-Based Service Providers License to provide adult day care services and enroll as a Medicaid waiver provider.

 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for service procedure code/rate information).
+(See Appendix E for Rate and Billing Code information).
 Day habilitation services may be provided one or more hours per day, not to exceed eight hours per day or 2,080 hours per beneficiary per POC year.